sous-chefs/docker/README.md

 The `docker_service` resource property list mostly corresponds to the options found in the [Docker Command Line Reference](https://docs.docker.com/engine/reference/commandline/docker/)

-- `install_method` - Select binary, script, package, tarball, none, or auto.
+- `install_method` - Select script, package, tarball, none, or auto.
 Defaults to `auto`.
 - `source` - URL to the pre-compiled Docker binary used for installation.
 Defaults to a calculated URL based on kernel version, Docker version, and platform arch.
 By default, this will try to get to "<http://get.docker.io/builds/>".
 - `version` - Docker version to install
 - `checksum` - sha256 checksum of Docker binary